PrabhuAppu/MyScripts/Script_-_Extension_-_Properties_Panel.md

 Type will decide the data type of the property.
 Like string or integer.

-Label helps the user to understand what the property will do.
+Label helps the user to understand the purpose of the property.
 So give a meaningful name here.

     items: {